bensobkowiak/VanML/BEAST_practical.md

 <br>

-### 6. Select 'read from file' and click the 'Browse' button to find the dates file in your data folder:
+### 6. Select 'read from file' and click the 'Browse' button to find the dates file in your data folder.
+You may have to select the 'show options' box and select '.txt. in the browse window:

 <img src="Pictures/BEAST6.jpeg" alt="Description1" width="70%"/>